rnabioco/rbi-website/content/education/summer-program/_index.md

   image: headers/rna-header-stripe.png
 ---

+{{% alert note %}}
 **The next deadline for applications will be mid-Feburary 2020**
+{{% /alert %}}

-Hands-on, mentored research opportunities in RNA Biology, Chemistry, Biochemistry, Genomics, and Bioinformatics
+A hands-on, mentored research opportunities in RNA biology, chemistry, biochemistry, genomics, and bioinformatics.

 The RNA Bioscience Initiative (RBI) at the University of Colorado School of Medicine in the Denver metro area offers a summer research internship program in